 6.1D The ‘Emergency’ release boundary is modelled as a contingent storage release boundary that uses a risk of future shortage of 10%.
 The actual use of 'Emergency’ contingent hydro storage is dependent on an official conservation campaign being commenced and/or other conditions noted in the resource consent granted to the hydro generator.

-6.2 The system operator must make publicly available the inputs and assumptions it has used to determine the electricity risk curves.
+6.2 The system operator must publish the inputs and assumptions it has used to determine the electricity risk curves.

 6.3 The system operator must review and, if necessary, update the inputs and assumptions it has used to determine the electricity risk curves—